ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 add security protocols.
 It examines Transport Layer Security (TLS), Datagram Transport Layer Security (DTLS), Quick UDP Internet Connections with TLS (QUIC + TLS), MinimalT, CurveCP, tcpcrypt, Internet Key Exchange with Encapsulating Security Protocol (IKEv2 + ESP), SRTP (with DTLS), and WireGuard.
-Selected protocols represent a superset of functionality and features a TAPS system may need to support, both internally and externally -- via an API -- for applications.
-As such, this survey is not limited to protocols developed within the scope or context of the IETF.

 For each protocol, this document provides a brief description, the security features it provides, and the dependencies it has on the underlying transport.
 This is followed by defining the set of transport security features shared by these protocols.
 Finally, we distill the application and transport interfaces provided by the transport security protocols.

+Selected protocols represent a superset of functionality and features a TAPS system may need to support, both internally and externally -- via an API -- for applications.
+Ubiquitous IETF protocols such as (D)TLS, as well as non-standard protocols such as Google QUIC, are both included despite overlapping features.
+As such, this survey is not limited to protocols developed within the scope or context of the IETF.
+Outside of this candidate set, protocols that do not offer new features are omitted.
+For example, newer protocols such as WireGuard make unique design choices that have important implications on TAPS applications, such as how to best configure peer public keys and to delegate algorithm selection to the system.
+In contrast, protocols such as ALTS {{ALTS}} are omitted since they do not represent features deemed unique.

-Authentication-only protocols such as TCP-AO {{RFC5925}} and IPsec AH {{RFC4302}} are excluded from this survey.
+Also, authentication-only protocols such as TCP-AO {{RFC5925}} and IPsec AH {{RFC4302}} are excluded from this survey.
 TCP-AO adds authenticity protections to long-lived TCP connections, e.g., replay protection  with per-packet Message Authentication Codes.
 (This protocol obsoletes TCP MD5 "signature" options specified in {{RFC2385}}.)
 One prime use case of TCP-AO is for protecting BGP connections.